rony2808/file-processing-api/README.md

 - **Automated testing** — unit tests for both services using mocking, so tests run anywhere without real AWS dependencies.
 - **Full CI/CD pipeline** — every push runs tests and linting for both services in parallel; Docker images are built and published only when all checks pass.
 - **Infrastructure as Code** — the entire AWS environment (network, IAM, compute, data stores) is provisioned reproducibly with Terraform, following least-privilege IAM principles.
-- **Observability** — application metrics (throughput, latency, failures) via Prometheus and Grafana, plus infrastructure alerting via AWS CloudWatch and SNS.
+- **Observability** — application metrics (throughput, latency, failures) via Prometheus and Grafana, plus infrastructure alerting and centralized logging via AWS CloudWatch and SNS.

 ---